 Step 3.
 Reverse the momentum and swing the clubs in front of your legs, bending your knees to decelerate them.
 The range of motion is fairly short.
 Continue swinging the clubs in this pendulum motion, bending your hips and knees to power the movement.
 Do not allow your hips and knees to lock out at any time, and maintain a proud chest position and alignment from your head to your pelvis.

-1C Two-Arm Front Press
+3. Two-Hand Front Press

 Reps: Work for 15 seconds with right hand on top, then 15 seconds left on top